cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/switch-organizations.md

 2. Select the gear icon.

-3. Select **Configurations**.
+3. Select **Switch configurations**.
 The menu will show the organizations that the admin has configured for your device.

-4. Choose the organization that you want to connect to.
+4. Select the organization that you want to connect to.

 {{<Aside type="note">}}
 Only admins can [add additional organizations](#mdm-file-format) to the WARP GUI.
 To connect to an organization that is not displayed in the GUI, go to **Preferences** > **Account** to manually log out of the old organization and log into the new organization.